creativechain/crea-python/docs/examples.rst

 Syncing Blockchain to a Flat File
 =================================

-Here is a relatively simple script built on top of ``dpay-python`` that will let you sync dPay blockchain into a simple file.
+Here is a relatively simple script built on top of ``crea-python`` that will let you sync Crea blockchain into a simple file.
 You can run this script as many times as you like, and it will continue from the last block it synced.

     ::